Devraj-panchal/Java-project/Readme.md

 create a class Menu
 - create a function Display_menu that calls the menu GUI
-- create a GUI menu with different category
+- create a GUI menu with different categories
-- create a function Add_item that adds a dish and its details to the menu
+- create a function Add_item (Name, Price, Category)

 create a class Table
 - inherit from class Menu